David-Mawer/Alphabot-2-Raspberry-Pi-Code/README.md

 There's an example **sample_test_behaviour.cpp** class already in the project.
 This makes the bot act as described in the **breakdown of current functionality** section (below).

+---

 **Note on more than one behaviour:**

 It's possible to have more than one **behaviour** class.

 You can see how to do this by looking for the **// load up the behaviours** comment in **main.cpp**.
-Add an extra row for each behaviour that you want to add to the program.
+Then add an extra row for each behaviour that you created in the program.

 Your new Behaviour must extend the **behaviour_base** class the same way that the **sample_test_behaviour** class does.